F457-S0N1C/SPR1NT3R-27-OPNSRC/README.md

 # SPR1NT3R-27-OPNSRC
-this repo provides the documentation and firmware of the SPR1NT3R-27-OPNSRC printer.
+this repo provides the documentation and server files of the SPR1NT3R-27-OPNSRC printer.

 ## Features